 Section 9 of P.L.
 99-643 amends §1611(e) of the Act to provide that you may continue to treat a couple (i.e., husband and wife) which has continuously shared a room or comparable accommodation in a hospital, nursing home, skilled nursing facility, or intermediate care facility for a period of 6 months as a couple, rather than as two individuals, even after the end of the 6-month period, if treating the couple as individuals prevents them from being eligible for a variety of programs, including Medicaid.
 You may treat these couples as couples regardless of any requirements of the SSI program.
 For purposes of this provision, comparable accommodation means a suite of rooms shared by a couple, or a ward occupied by more than two people in which the couple lives.

-§§§
+3598.
+COVERAGE OF COBRA CONTINUATION BENEFICIARIES

+3598.1 General.--Section 4713(a) of OBRA 1990 amended §1902(a)(10) of the Act to add a new subparagraph (F).
+This provision allows a State Medicaid program the option of paying COBRA premiums (for which FFP is available) for individuals who are entitled to elect COBRA continuation coverage under a group health plan provided by an employer with 75 or more employees.
+This new eligibility group is entitled to medical assistance only in the form of COBRA premiums.
+Premium payments made by the State on the individual's behalf can only occur if such payments are likely to be cost effective.

+3598.2 COBRA Continuation Beneficiary.--A COBRA Continuation Beneficiary (CCB) is an individual:

+o Who is entitled to elect COBRA continuation coverage;

+o Whose income does not exceed 100 percent of the official poverty line as defined by the Executive Office of Management and Budget (EOMB) and revised annually under §673(2) of OBRA 1981 for a family of the same size;

+o Whose resources, as determined using SSI rules, do not exceed twice the SSI resource limit; and

+o Whom the State has determined that the COBRA premiums paid by the State under this title are likely to be less than the cost of coverage for equivalent Medicaid coverage under its approved State Plan.
+(See §3598.7 for a discussion of cost effectiveness.)

+CCBs must also meet the general non-financial requirements or conditions of eligibility for medical assistance, such as filing of an application for Medicaid, furnishing a Social Security number, proving citizenship and residency, and assigning rights.
+However, these individuals do not have to meet the categorical requirements of either the SSI or AFDC programs.

 Rev. 54 3-6-73